- Every day, approximately 830 women die from preventable causes related to pregnancy and childbirth.

 - Maternal mortality is higher in women living in rural areas and among poorer communities.

-- Young adolescents face a higher risk of complications and death as a result of pregnancy than older women.
+- Young adolescents face a higher risk of complications and death as a result of pregnancy than other women.

 - Skilled care before, during and after childbirth can save the lives of women and newborn babies.

-In sub-Saharan Africa, a number of countries have halved their levels of maternal mortality since 1990.
-In other regions, including Asia and North Africa, even greater headway has been made.
-However, between 1990 and 2010, the global maternal mortality ratio (i.e. the number of maternal deaths per 100 000 live births) declined by only 3.1% per year.
-This is far from the annual decline of 5.5% required to achieve MDG5.
+In sub-Saharan Africa, a number of countries halved their levels of maternal mortality since 1990.
+In other regions, including Asia and North Africa, even greater headway was made.
+Between 1990 and 2015, the global maternal mortality ratio (the number of maternal deaths per 100 000 live births) declined by only 2.3% per year between 1990 and 2015.
+However, increased rates of accelerated decline in maternal mortality were observed from 2000 onwards.
+In some countries, annual declines in maternal mortality between 2000–2010 were above 5.5%.

 Where do maternal deaths occur?

-The maternal mortality ratio in developing countries is 240 per 100 000 births versus 16 per 100 000 in developed countries.
-There are large disparities between countries, with few countries having extremely high maternal mortality ratios of 1000 or more per 100 000 live births.
-There are also large disparities within countries, between people with high and low income and between people living in rural and urban areas.
+The maternal mortality ratio in developing countries in 2015 is 239 per 100 000 live births versus 12 per 100 000 live births in developed countries.
+There are large disparities between countries, but also within countries, and between women with high and low income and those women living in rural versus urban areas.

-The risk of maternal mortality is highest for adolescent girls under 15 years old.1, 2 Complications in pregnancy and childbirth are the leading cause of death among adolescent girls in most developing countries.1, 2
+The risk of maternal mortality is highest for adolescent girls under 15 years old and complications in pregnancy and childbirth is a leading cause of death among adolescent girls in developing countries.2, 3

-Women in developing countries have on average many more pregnancies than women in developed countries, and their lifetime risk of death due to pregnancy is higher.
-A woman’s lifetime risk of maternal death – the probability that a 15 year old woman will eventually die from a maternal cause – is 1 in 3800 in developed countries, versus 1 in 150 in developing countries.
+Women in developing countries have, on average, many more pregnancies than women in developed countries, and their lifetime risk of death due to pregnancy is higher.
+A woman’s lifetime risk of maternal death – the probability that a 15 year old woman will eventually die from a maternal cause – is 1 in 4900 in developed countries, versus 1 in 180 in developing countries.
+In countries designated as fragile states, the risk is 1 in 54; showing the consequences from breakdowns in health systems.

 Why do women die?

 Women die as a result of complications during and following pregnancy and childbirth.
-Most of these complications develop during pregnancy.
-Other complications may exist before pregnancy but are worsened during pregnancy.
-The major complications that account for 80% of all maternal deaths are:
+Most of these complications develop during pregnancy and most are preventable or treatable.
+Other complications may exist before pregnancy but are worsened during pregnancy, especially if not managed as part of the woman’s care.
+The major complications that account for nearly 75% of all maternal deaths are:4

 - severe bleeding (mostly bleeding after childbirth)